blocktical/lld/002-DesignPatterns/README.md

 ## 🏗️ Creational Design Patterns (Object Creation Related)

+Creational Design Patterns are a category of design patterns in software engineering that focus on the process of object creation.
+Instead of instantiating objects directly using constructors, these patterns provide various mechanisms to create objects in a controlled, flexible, and reusable way.

 | Pattern Name        | Status      | Use Case                             |
 |---------------------|-------------|--------------------------------------|
 | ✅ Singleton        | ✅ Done      | One shared instance                  |